AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

    2. Test case: `editAppt i/T0123456A d/2024-05-19 from/11:00 newd/2024-05-20` <br>
    Expected: The error message *Edited appointment information overlaps with an existing appointment for the same patient* should be displayed in the status message.

+### Finding an Appointment

+1. Finding an appointment while all appointments are being shown

+   1. Test case: `findAppt i/T0123456A`<br>
+      Expected:  Appointments with NRIC 'T0123456A' is successfully listed.

+   1. Test case: `findAppt d/2024-05-20`<br>
+      Expected: Appointments on the date '2024-05-20' is successfully listed.

+   1. Test case: `findAppt from/11:00`  <br>
+      Expected: Appointments starting from 11:00 and later on any date is successfully listed.

+   1. Other incorrect delete commands to try: `fin`, `find`, `...` <br>
+      Expected: Error details shown in the status message.
+Status bar remains the same.

+2. Finding an appointment while on Day-View
+   1. Test case: `findAppt i/T0123456A`<br>
+      Expected:  A switchView will occur to switch to Overall-View. <br>
+      Appointments with NRIC 'T0123456A' is successfully listed.

+### Marking an Appointment

+1. Marking an appointment while all appointments are being shown

+   1. Test case: `mark i/T0123456A d/2024-05-20 from/11:00`<br>
+      Expected:  Appointment with appointment details specified is marked.
+Details of the marked appointment is shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case : `mark i/x d/x from/x` (where x is an invalid value for the parameter) <br>
+      Expected: No appointment is marked.
+Error details shown in the status message.
+Status bar remains the same.

+   2. Other incorrect mark commands to try: `m`, `markAppointment`, `...`  <br>
+      Expected: Similar to previous.

+### Unmarking an Appointment

+1. Unmarking an appointment while all appointments are being shown

+   1. Test case: `unmark i/T0123456A d/2024-05-20 from/11:00`<br>
+      Expected:  Appointment with appointment details specified is unmarked.
+Details of the unmarked appointment is shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case : `unmark i/x d/x from/x` (where x is an invalid value for the parameter) <br>
+      Expected: No appointment is unmarked.
+Error details shown in the status message.
+Status bar remains the same.

+   2. Other incorrect mark commands to try: `um`, `unmarkAppointment`, `...`  <br>
+      Expected: Similar to previous.

 ### Saving Data